Review of the Birmingham 2022 Commonwealth Games

 Hamish has directed and executive-produced countless ceremonies, award shows, concerts, and unique special events across the world.
 He is a twice BAFTA Award winner, plus Grammy and Emmy nominated global authority on live event broadcast.

 Creator and writer of Birmingham’s most famous export, Peaky Blinders.
 Steven has also written screenplays for the films Closed Circuit, Dirty Pretty Things, and Eastern Promises, and has directed and written the films Locke, and Hummingbird (also known as Redemption.)

-Where can I stay in Birmingham for the 2022 Commonwealth Games?
+Where could I stay in Birmingham for the 2022 Commonwealth Games?

-With the 3×3 basketball and beach volleyball taking place at Smithfield, just yards from Staying Cool’s Rotunda aparthotel, and artistic and rhythmic at Arena Birmingham, a short walk across the city centre near Brindleyplace, you’ll be perfectly placed to enjoy the sporting showcase by using our apartments and penthouses as your Commonwealth Games base.
+With the 3×3 basketball and beach volleyball taking place at Smithfield, just yards from Staying Cool’s Rotunda aparthotel, and artistic and rhythmic at Arena Birmingham, a short walk across the city centre near Brindleyplace, guests were perfectly placed to enjoy the sporting showcase by using our apartments and penthouses as a Commonwealth Games base.

 Birmingham 2022 organisers worked with Staying Cool and Rotunda to shoot a stunning video from our rooftop to raise awareness of the main ticket ballot opening.

 Featuring king of the pommel horse Max Whitlock balancing on Rotunda’s roof, the brilliant video features some of Brum’s loveliest landmarks and a signature backflip from the Bull!

 Watch it here: